haroutbabikian/babel-backend/README.md

 ## Prerequisites

+Run `composer install` to install all the dependencies.
+You can install composer from [here](https://getcomposer.org/download/).

 Run `php artisan migrate:fresh --seed` to create the tables on the MySQL server.
+Note that there are factories and seeders within the project for the news categories and articles.
 Please check the `.env` file to configure the database connection.
 Here's a glimpse of the `.env` file:

 ```DB_CONNECTION=mysql
 DB_HOST=127.0.0.1